shukebeta/claude-code-viewer/README.md

 Claude Code Viewer is a desktop application for viewing and analyzing Claude Code CLI session logs.
 It provides a graphical interface for session transcripts, rendering conversations with markdown, syntax-highlighted code blocks, and formatted tool outputs.

+## 💡 Why Claude Code Viewer?

+Working with Claude in the terminal is powerful, but long sessions can become hard to navigate.
+Claude Code Viewer bridges this gap by providing a visual interface that makes your sessions readable and manageable.

+**The workflow is simple:**
+- Use Claude in your terminal for coding
+- Pop open the viewer with `ccviewer` to see the full conversation beautifully formatted
+- Copy session commands from the viewer to continue where you left off
+- Jump between terminal and viewer seamlessly

+Think of it as your session's reading glasses - everything becomes clearer when you need to review what happened, understand complex outputs, or share your work with others.

 ## ✨ Features

 ### Project & Session Management